 These scholarships are most often awarded by a school or a private organization.
 Universities award these scholarships to sweeten the deal when they’re trying to attract a certain type of student to their campus.

-- Government: There’s a U.S. Air Force ROTC Scholarship for use at any private institution with an ROTC affiliation.
-(The Navy offers similar ones.)
-The USDA/1890 National Scholars Program has awards for students pursuing degrees in agriculture and related disciplines at historically Black land-grant colleges and universities.
+- Government: The USDA/1890 National Scholars Program has awards for students pursuing degrees in agriculture and related disciplines at historically Black land-grant colleges and universities.
 Plus, some states offer scholarships to residents.